 I’m definitely not the only person to fall under the glacier spell.
 In fact, glaciers have served as set for many movies and TV series, from James Bond to Games of Thrones.

-While my reasons to visit a glacier is to be immersed in nothing but white, face the cold by meditating, and taking millions of pictures, my husband is all about understanding how can people fish in such a hostile nature, seeing wild wolves and eating the meals meant for cold temperatures.
+While my reasons for visiting a glacier are to be immersed in nothing but white, face the cold by meditating and take millions of pictures, my husband is all about understanding how can people fish in such a hostile nature, seeing wild wolves and eating the meals meant for cold temperatures.

 2. To experience the contrast of natural elements